Brief History of First Church (A United Methodist Congregation)

 In 1959 a parsonage was built at 303 W. Crystal Lake Ave.
-A second parsonage was purchased in 1969 at 28 Lincoln Pkwy. to house our new Associate Pastor.
+A second parsonage was purchased in 1969 at 28 Lincoln Pkwy. to house our new Associate Pastor - Rev. Hopkins.

 In 1975 our name changed to First United Methodist Church because of our merger with the Evangelical United Brethren Church.
-In 1982 we installed a new Casavant tracker pipe organ in the loft of the sanctuary.
+In 1979 we installed a new Casavent tracker pipe organ in the loft of the sanctuary.
 This organ was moved to our new sanctuary in 1994.

-In 1991, construction began on a 28,000 square foot addition, doubling the size of the facility and included a 525-seat sanctuary, community room, Choir room, new classroom space and extensive renovation of the original building.
+In 1992, construction began on a 28,000 square foot addition, doubling the size of the facility and included a 525-seat sanctuary, community room, choir room, new classroom space and extensive renovation of the original building.
 The congregation held worship for the first time in the new sanctuary on Mother’s Day weekend 1994.

-From 1989 - May 31, 1995, membership had increased 32% to more than 1300 people; worship attendance more than doubled to over 600 per weekend, and weekend educational classes more than tripled to an average of more than 300 per weekend.
+From 1989 - May 1995, membership increased 32% to more than 1300 people, worship attendance more than doubled to over 600 per weekend, and weekend educational classes more than tripled to an average of more than 300 per weekend.

 In 1997 a fourth Worship Service, called CrossRoads (contemporary) was added and in 2002 stained glass windows replaced the plain ones at the front of our new sanctuary.
 In 2006 a Columbarium was built and dedicated and in 2013 Steven Ministries began.